ThijnK/JUGE/docs/MAZE.md

 The synthetic benchmark set is located in the [`benchmarks_maze`](/infrastructure/benchmarks_maze/README.md) directory, and contains 10 benchmark subjects.
 The open source benchmark set is the same as the one used in the Java Test Case Generation Track of the SBFT Tool Competition 2024, which is located in the [`benchmarks_12th`](/infrastructure/benchmarks_12th/README.md) directory.

-All data used in the evaluation is available in two zip files:
+All raw data used in the evaluation is available in the [/maze_benchmarks](/maze_benchmarks/README.md) directory.

-- [maze_benchmarks_synth.zip](/maze_benchmarks_synth.zip) contains the results of the benchmarks for the synthetic benchmark set, for MAZE with different search strategies, as well as EvoSuite and Randoop.
-- [maze_benchmarks_open.zip](/maze_benchmarks_open.zip) contains the results of running MAZE using FOS+COS on the open source benchmark set.

 The benchmarking to obtain that data is completely replicable using the Docker setup in this repository.
 Instructions on how to replicate the benchmarks are provided below.